cubicibo/SUPer/doc/codec.md

 ## Encoder
+The encoder is a chain closed-loop units.
+Each unit performs at least a single pass on the events that compose the epoch.
+Some blocks may perform numerous passes for optimality.

 ### Epochs Definitions
-SUPer performs a two-pass analysis.
-The process always tries to identify the smallest possible composition area.
+Two-pass analysis process to identify groups of contiguous events that compose an epoch, given the codec constraints.
+The purpose is to find the smallest possible composition area, for every epoch.
 The code aggressively searches for epochs, as long epochs have drawbacks.

 The first pass is high-level single-threaded and merely uses the XML metadata.
 The end goal is to identify groups of events close together.
 The second pass is refined and multi-threaded.
 Each thread is assigned a group:
 - The algorithm combines the alpha layer of every event (in reverse order)